aws-cloudformation/cloudformation-guard/docs/COMPLEX_COMPOSITION.md

 ### Example 1 vs Example 2

 There is clearly a difference in the style of execution between Example 1 and Example 2.
 The clauses in Example 1 can be referred to as **Independent Clause Composition** with respect to S3 buckets in `%s3_buckets` and the clauses in Example 2 can be referred to as **Conjoined Clause Composition** with respect to S3 buckets in `%s3_buckets`.
-But looking at the pseudo code and the execution order description you can observe that the outcomes of both the examples are the same.
+But looking at the pseudocode and the execution order description you can observe that the outcomes of both the examples are the same.
 However if the conjunction between `Clause 1` and `Clause 2` is switched to disjunction the outcomes would be different.
 Let us look at Example 1 and Example 2 with conjunction between `Clause 1` and `Clause 2`.

 ### Example 3 - Example 1 with disjunction between clauses